 - Discard all old eye makeup.

 Styes aren’t contagious, but bacteria can be transferred through infected makeup.
 You should never let anyone else use your makeup, especially mascara and eyeliner.

 Replace makeup regularly according to the following general guidelines:

-- solid eye pencil, every two to three years
+- Solid eye pencil: every 2 to 3 years

 Styes usually get better without treatment.
 Occasionally, a problem that requires a doctor’s evaluation occurs, such as:

 - your stye doesn’t start to improve within a few days

 - the drainage contains a lot of blood